Seán O'Connor (Irish footballer): 2012 season

-O'Connor signed a new contract to keep his at Pats' for the 2012 season to the delight of saints fans.
+O'Connor signed a new contract to keep him at Pats for the 2012 season to the delight of saints fans.
 He changed his squad number to the traditional left midfielders number 11.
-O'Connor started the 2012 season well, providing an assist for Greg Bolger's goal vs Glebe North, scoring the goal in a 1–0 win over Mervue United in friendly games and setting up Dean Kelly and John Russell's goals vs Bray Wanderers and Dundalk respectively in the first two games of the season.
+O'Connor started the 2012 season well, providing an assist for Greg Bolger's goal vs Glebe North, scoring the goal in a 1–0 win over Mervue United in friendly games and setting up Dean Kelly and John Russell's goals against Bray Wanderers and Dundalk respectively in the first two games of the season.
 O'Connor opened the scoring in the league cup against UCD and later captained his side for the first time when Ger O'Brien was taken off after 66 minutes.
 O'Connor came on off the bench away to Sligo Rovers and headed in the equaliser after 72 minutes in a 1–1 draw live on RTÉ.
-A week later RTÉ viewers once again witnessed an O'Connor goal, this time away to Derry City, after his swerving shot from 25 yards was spilled into the goal by Derry keeper Ger Doherty.
+A week later RTÉ viewers once again witnessed an O'Connor goal, this time away to Derry City, after his swerving shot from 25 yards was spilled into the goal by keeper Ger Doherty.
 O'Connor had a great impact off the bench in the Dublin derby against Bohemians when he put in a world class cross for Christy Fagan to head home in the 4th minute of injury time in a 2–1 win at Richmond Park.
-Just four days later and he was action in another Dublin derby, this time at home to his old club Shamrock Rovers in the EA Sports Cup Quarter-final.
+Just four days later and he was action in another Dublin derby, this time at home to his old club Shamrock Rovers in the 2012 League of Ireland Cup quarter-final.
 O'Connor scored a header in the 27th minute to make it 1–1 after a good cross from Pat Flynn.
 The game went to extra time and penalties and O'Connor took Pats' first and scored on Reyaad Pieterse in the Rovers goal.
 He made his 100th appearance for the club when he came off the bench in a 1–1 draw away to Shamrock Rovers.

-O'Connor scored in the FAI Cup final at Lansdowne Road at the same end against the same opposition in the 2012 version as Pats lost out once again.
+O'Connor scored in the 2012 FAI Cup final at the Aviva Stadium at the same end against the same opposition as the 2006 final but came out on the losing side to Derry City again.

 Return to Rovers

-O'Connor signed back for Rovers in a two-year deal in November 2012.